 - There’ll probably be a not so great placement.
 I’ve had my share.
 Don’t let it get to you, not all rotations can’t be the same.
 You’ll love some more than others.
 In the ones that you love, enjoy those moments.
 In the ones you don’t, just focus on working through.
 They’re four months long, they will always come to an end.
 Take what you need from them in order to grow and brush the rest off.

 - Be prepared to laugh and cry.
 You’ll be working with so many clever, insightful people.
 You’ll bond over hard shifts and difficult patients.
 Some of the stuff I’ve gone through I’ve been able to vent to colleagues about, and they get it.
 It’s important to have a support system that understands.
 A lot of the times I come home and vent even more, to my mum and on here.
 You’ll be dealing with a lot, don’t keep it all to yourself.

 That’s 10 things I’ve learnt.
-The next piece will be out next week.
+The next piece is here.
 Let me know what you think, whether you agree or disagree and share with anyone you think this might help!